idleberg/web-porridge/README.md

 Type: `string`

-Sets a object property in dot notation that will be read, written or deleted.
+Specifies an object property as a dot notation string.
+Allows granular reading and writing.

 ## License